SchokiCoder/book_modern_c/src/2_typesnvars.md

 resulting in 'a' being -2147483648 on my machine?"

-Because the bits flip over and accidentally activate the sign flag.
+Because the bits flip over, and accidentally activate the sign flag.
 See 2147483647 + 1:

 ```